whopriyam/NLP/README.md

 # NLP-Practice

-Just some stuff I'm doing to start off with NLP.
+Just some stuff I'm doing to start off with Natural Language Processing.